 - Preheat the oven to 180ºC.
 Grease a madeleine tin or a 12-hole shallow muffin tin with butter and dust with flour.
 Tap out the excess flour.

 - Combine the butter and maple syrup.
-Add the eggs and vanilla extract to the butter and whisk together.
+Add the eggs, vanilla and sugar to the butter and whisk to combine.

 - Sift the flour, baking powder, spices and salt into a mixing bowl.